fico7489/laravel-pivot/README.md

 pivotUpdating, pivotUpdated
 ```

-Best way to catch events is with this model functions :
+The best way to catch events is with this model functions :

 ```
 public static function boot()